REslim30/ATOMfeeds/README.md

     - Array of strings.
     - Handles concurrent requests

+### Notes on Running
+    - All processes should be run from the main parent directory.
+(Where this README.md is located)

 ### Notes on Lamport Clocks
     - In order to choose between equal lamport clock values